 What Did The Compensation Settlement Include?

-• Medical costs such as medication and physiotherapy as the victim needed a course of humerus fracture recovery exercises to regain functionality of the shoulder.
+- Medical costs such as medication and physiotherapy were incurred as the victim needed a course of humerus fracture recovery exercises to regain functionality of the shoulder.

 Broken Arm Compensation Payouts

 When evaluating this head of your broken arm compensation, solicitors often use the Judicial College Guidelines (JCG) to help.
-This is because the JCG provides guideline settlements for a number of arm injuries of varying severities.
-In the table below, we have included some of the JCG’s figures for arm injuries to help give you an idea of what you could potentially receive.
+This is because the text provides guideline brackets for a number of arm injuries of varying severities.
+In the table below, we have included some of the JCG’s brackets for arm injuries.
+Please note that the initial figure isn’t from the document, and none of the brackets guarantee compensation.

 For more information on arm injury claim payouts, contact our team today.
 One of our advisors could provide a free evaluation of your claim and offer more advice on claiming broken arm compensation.